 - You don’t necessarily have to view this offering in a linear fashion.
 They can choose to attend or complete the modules they consider more interesting or more necessary for their professional practice.

-- If you complete successfully all 8 modules, you will receive a certificate in “Online design, teaching and learning” (1 ECTS).
+- If you complete successfully all 8 modules, you will receive a certificate in “Online design, teaching and learning” (workload equivalent to 25h or 1 ECTS).

 - If you complete successfully modules 1-4, you will receive a certificate in “Fundamentals of online education”.